-Quebec City’s Jean Lesage International Airport handles 1.7 million passengers a year.
+Quebec City’s Jean Lesage International Airport handles more than 1.7 million passengers a year.
 Quebec City has direct flights to and from over 30 destinations across eastern Canada, the United States, Mexico, the Caribbean, and Europe operated by 10 airlines including Air Canada, Air Inuit, Air Transat, American Airlines, PASCAN, Porter, PAL Airlines, Sunwing Airlines, United, and WestJet.
 Generally, it is a pretty quiet airport and only the 12th busiest in all of Canada.

 Airport Code, Location, and Contact Information

-Quebec City’s Jean Lesage International Airport (YQB) is named after the Quebec Prime Minister who served from 1960 to 1966.
+Quebec City’s Jean Lesage International Airport (YQB) is named after the Quebec Premier who served from 1960 to 1966.